 Angers lies in the heart of the Loire Valley, an hour and half from Paris by high-speed rail and an hour’s drive from LeMans, the founding site of the Holy Cross Congregation.
 With the sixteenth largest population of France, Angers is the capital of Anjou, a famous wine producing region.
 The university town offers a great diversity of cultural activities: a 13th century castle, numerous museums, film festivals, theatres and music.
 Students are enrolled in courses at the Université Catholique de l’Ouest for the fall, spring or full year.

 Students provide their own round-trip transportation to France, as well as within Europe.
 An international student ID card (ICIS) will make you eligible for discount rates on French trains.
 Eurail passes, for periods of unlimited train travel in a number of European countries, may be purchased in the U.S. prior to departure.
 Financial aid from Saint Mary's will be applied to your semester or year in France, but not the summer session.
-The current semester cost of the Angers program, payable to Saint Mary's, is the equivalent to current Saint Mary's tuition, room, and board.
-These figures include tuition, housing, meals and three day trips provided by the Université Catholique de l’Ouest to various locations in the Loire Valley.
+The current semester cost of the Angers program, payable to Saint Mary's, is the equivalent to current Saint Mary's tuition, room, board, and fees.
+These figures include tuition, housing, meals and day trips provided by the Université Catholique de l’Ouest to various locations in the Loire Valley.

 Faculty Coordinator of Study Abroad Programs

-vihtelic [at] saintmarys [dot] edu
+jzachman [at] saintmarys [dot] edu